Sottaiyur

 Sottaiyur is a village located in Punjai Pugalur Municipality in Karur District in the Indian state of Tamil Nadu.

 Geography

 It is very close to TNPL Pugalur and falls under its jurisdiction.
 Nearby villages include Nalliyampalayam, Onavakkalmedu, Sokkankadu, Moolimangalam, Pandipalayam, Masagoundanpudur and Palamapuram.

 Communication

 BSNL, Aircel, Airtel, Tata Indicom, and Reliance are the communication providers, and landline connections are provided by BSNL.
 Internet access is not uncommon, with most citizens using dial-up connections.

 Transport

 Transport facilities are limited, leading most people to commute by bicycles or motorcycles.

-The nearby village of Pugalur has a railway station, which is connected to Erode, Coimbatore, Trichy, Chennai and Cochin.
+The nearby town of Pugalur has a railway station, which is connected to Erode, Coimbatore, Trichy, Chennai and Cochin.
 Both passenger trains and express trains pass through this station.

 The nearest airport is in Trichy 87 km away and the nearest major airport is located at Coimbatore 115 km away.

 Entertainment

 Theatres are available in Paramathi, Velur, and Karur, a few kilometers away.
 Most residents have access to satellite television channels, DVD players, and smartphones.